Friday, March 24Farming is Life!

 Physical Characteristics and Temperament

 Miner Blue is a muscular bird with a large chest and powerful legs.
 Their beaks are yellow, and they have red combs and wattles.
 It is a medium-sized chicken with a large body and long legs.
 The breed has blue plumage with white lacing on the feathers.
 The comb is single and erect, and the wattles are small and red.
-The eyes are dark brown or black, and the legs are yellowish-orange in color.
+The eyes are dark brown or black, and the legs are yellowish-orange.
 Male birds typically weigh between 4 and 5 pounds, while females usually weigh between 3 and 4 pounds.

 Miner Blues are very aggressive birds, and they are known for being tough fighters in the ring.
 They are often used as pet birds, and they are also popular for breeding purposes.